 Just by looking at the statistics presented, you’ll get a sense of a strategic shift.
 Brands want to make more money, and they will turn to the social networking platform that will serve them the best.
 At this moment, it is actually Pinterest.
 The average user on Pinterest spends $180, while Facebook users don’t even spend half that amount.
 The sound advice would be to put more attention on Pinterest when you’re putting together your marketing plan.
 Pinterest vs Facebook might seem like an odd comparison considering Facebook has so many more users than Pinterest does.
 However, when it comes to marketing the statistics are quite clear.

 The fact is that 10% of Pinterest users were influenced to buy something when browsing the site.
 Facebook, on the other hand, only influenced 7% of their users to commit to buying something.
 Again, the Pinterest vs Facebook comparison is won by the up-and-coming giant social networking service called Pinterest.
 The question is, will we see people and brands starting to migrate from Facebook to Pinterest?
+I mean, Facebook marketing is still, and will always be, incredibly important.
 Personally, I don’t think that will happen anytime soon, but with the rate that Pinterest is growing, there is no saying where it will all end.
 Are there enough people in the world to support two social networking services with over 1 billion users each?
 I guess this Pinterest vs Facebook comparison only gives us a small part of the answer to that question.
 The rest will have to be proven by the future features launched by both Facebook and Pinterest.
 If you had to choose one, which would you choose?

 boticca’s Pinterest vs Facebook Infographic